microsoft/Semi-supervised-learning/README.md

 ## Usage

 USB is easy to use and extend.
-Going through the belowing examples will help you faimiliar with USB for quick use, evaluate an exsiting SSL algorithm on your own dataset, or developing new SSL algorithms.
+Going through the bellowing examples will help you familiar with USB for quick use, evaluate an existing SSL algorithm on your own dataset, or developing new SSL algorithms.

 ### Quick Start with USB package